Find a Congregation

 About the Episcopal Diocese of Kansas

-The Episcopal Diocese of Kansas includes some 11,000 members in 45 congregations, as well as a secondary school and two social service agencies.
+The Episcopal Diocese of Kansas includes about 10,000 members in 45 congregations, as well as a secondary school and two social service agencies.

 The diocese covers the eastern 40 percent of the state of Kansas, extending as far west as Abilene and Wichita.
 It also includes the cities of Topeka, Lawrence, Manhattan and the entire Kansas City metropolitan area on the Kansas side of the state line.